-- Employees are required to wear masks over their nose and mouth while working at their place of employment.
+- Employees are required to wear masks over their nose and mouth in accordance with CDC guidance while working at their place of employment.
 Lifeguards responding to distressed swimmers are exempt from this requirement.

 - Promote frequent and thorough hand washing, including by providing employees, customers, visitors, the general public, and other persons entering into the place of employment with a place to wash their hands.
 This is particularly important when patrons are using shared equipment that is not easily cleaned or disinfected between use (e.g. slide ladders, climbing rope, exercise bands).
 If soap and running water are not immediately available, provide hand sanitizers.
 Additional hand hygiene requirements for Virginia employees and employers can be found in the Department of Labor and Industry’s Final Permanent Standard for Infectious Disease Prevention of the SARS-CoV-2 Virus that Causes COVID-19.
 Further hand hygiene guidance can be found on the CDC website.
 A CDC training video is available here: https://www.cdc.gov/handwashing/videos.html.